Start Competitive Analysis today with these easy steps

 2. Understand the basics

-Analysis needs to focus on each key competitor financial stability, growth and profitability.
-To understand if their performance is above or below expectations.
-The influence they have on the market.
-And their marketing value proposition and messaging.
+Focus your analysis on each of your key competitors’ financial stability, growth and profitability.
+Understand if their performance is above or below expectations.
+Determine what influence they have on your market.
+And their value proposition and messaging.

 Competitive Analysis can start with the basic and financial information.
-Start by answering the following questions:
+Start by answering questions like these:

 - When were they founded?
-Split the established players with mid-market and new start players
+Divide the established players with mid-market and start ups

 - How many people work for them?